mnr/writing-wip/dimensions_living_book/redchair.md

 ## The Pile

-Our apartment at Dimensions Living includes access to a security cage for large items.
+Our apartment at Evergreen Meadows Senior Community includes access to a security cage for large items.
 It's in the basement parking garage, next to a disordered pile of wheelchairs, walkers, assistive toilet devices, and easy lift recliners.
 I assume former residents left these behind.
 Former, as in *moved on*.
 I haven't dug for any history on these items, but I suspect these are no longer useful to the previous owners or their children.

 This flotsam rests in an uninteresting pile in an unswept corner of the garage.
 There's no dramatic lighting, creepy features, or ominous soundtrack to warn of a haunting.
 Nobody comes down here except to retrieve their cars.